On discrete integrable equations with convex variational principles: Integrable cases

+Note that regardless which $\alpha_j$ we choose above, $\beta_{2j}=0$ and $\beta_{2j+1}=\pi$ for all $j$ will always satisfy the last two conditions.
+The result can be easily extended to infinite sub-quad-graphs of $\mZ^2$, replacing minima and maxima by infima and suprema.

-\begin{definition} A \textit{spider-graph} is the (infinite) quad-graph which is constructed in the following way: Take infinitely many concentric regular $2n$-gons, $n \geq 2$, which are equally spaced.
-Add the radial edges between two successive polygons and divide the central polygon by adding $n-2$ parallel diagonals into quadrilaterals. \end{definition}
+\begin{definition} A \textit{spider-graph} is the (infinite) quad-graph that is constructed in the following way: Take infinitely many concentric regular $2n$-gons, $n \geq 2$, that are equally spaced.
+Then, add the radial edges between two successive polygons and divide the central polygon into quadrilaterals by adding $n-2$ parallel diagonals. \end{definition}

 An example of a spider-graph is given in Figure~\ref{fig:spider8} ($n=4$).